erc-compact/erc-compact.github.io/_members/jinchen.md

         Germany
 ---

 I am a postdoctoral researcher at the COMPACT group.
-I work on novel pulsar search techniques for pulsar discoveries, with a significant emphasis on using various Machine learning techniques for different stages of the pulsar detection pipeline.
+I search for pulsars in globular clusters using radio interferometers such as MeerKAT.